Over-the-counter medication

 Preventive drugs are provided at $0 cost sharing subject to certain exceptions.

-For more information regarding coverage of over-the-counter drugs as preventive drugs, please log in to your Sharp Connect portal to view your plan drug list and your Member Handbook under family planning and preventive care services.
+For more information regarding coverage of over-the-counter drugs as preventive drugs, please log in to your Sharp Health Plan online account to view your plan drug list and your Member Handbook under family planning and preventive care services.

 Money-saving tips for OTC medications